Priddle88/Custom-README-Generator/README.md

 ## Usage

-type node index.js or npm start to run the files
+type node index.js or npm start to run the files.
+Answer prompts to fill in the README later

 ![Screenshot of site](./assets/Screen-Shot-2022-08-18-at-12.12.21-AM.png)